tamames/toyLIFE_simulator/README.md

         * to check if they have to die create a boolean list with True in all the indices that have energy below 0.
         * After eleminating the dead ones see check the ones that can reproduce.
     (maybe all this can be methods??)
+* The way we devide cells, we should have some information about the parent.
+Maybe the first one has the first half of the genotype and the second one the second half.
 * Maybe the initial energy has to be normal distributed, not uniform.

 * Add some representations of the population size.